 The primary permit holder can register a maximum of four (4) vehicles under a parking permit.
 Written requests for an exception to the four-vehicle limit will be considered by the Director, Parking and Sustainable Mobility Services.
 The primary permit holder is responsible for all traffic offence notices written to any vehicle registered under their parking permit.

 For “unreserved” lot spaces, only one parking permit will be issued to those persons using two or more vehicles.
-Only one vehicle may be parked on campus at any given time unless the second vehicle parks in a visitors parking area and the appropriate parking fee is paid.
+Only one vehicle may be parked on campus at any given time unless the second vehicle parks in an hourly parking area and the appropriate parking fee is paid.

 For “reserved” lot spaces, more than one parking permit may be issued to those persons using two or more vehicles.
-Only one vehicle may be parked on campus at any given time unless the second vehicle parks in a visitors parking area and the appropriate parking fee is paid.
+Only one vehicle may be parked on campus at any given time unless the second vehicle parks in an hourly parking area and the appropriate parking fee is paid.

 Parking is restricted 24 hours daily, including weekends and holidays.
 All vehicles parked on campus must either:

-- have paid for parking at a pay station via pay-by-licence plate, or
+b) have paid for parking at a pay station via pay-by-license plate, or

-- have paid for parking using the Pay by Phone system or Mobile Payments system, or
+c) have paid for parking using the Pay by Phone system or Mobile Payments system, or,

 During Non-Peak Hours, roaming privileges are in effect and valid permit holders may roam and park outside of the areas designated by their parking permit into other parking areas on campus.
 See section 16 non-peak hour parking and roaming privileges.

-Visitor parking evening flat rates begin at either 4:30 pm or 7:00 pm, depending upon the location.11.
-Special Circumstances
+Hourly parking evening flat rates begin at either 4:30 pm or 7:00 pm, depending upon the location.

 Under special circumstances (e.g., during significant snowfalls) and/or for special events such as Convocation, an area of parking lot or traffic route may be restricted.
 These restrictions may include, but are not limited to: the closure of lots restricting entrance and/or exit, the authorization of general parking in reserved spaces, and any other restriction deemed necessary for the orderly movement and parking of vehicles on campus.